data-mermaid/mermaid-webapp/Readme.md

 2. `<Prompt>` from `react-router-dom` to handle navigation occurring within the application through react router.
    These have been combined into a single high order component named `<EnhancedPrompt>` which has been added to all forms in the application.

-React router v6 will eventually provide a hook called `usePrompt` which will cover both of the above and will display the same default modal/popup for both.
-Another similar hook named `useBlocker` will be provided too.
+At one point, it looked like React router v6 would eventually provide a hook called `usePrompt` which would cover both of the above and will display the same default modal/popup for both.
+Another similar hook named `useBlocker` would be provided too.
 [Good reference](https://stackoverflow.com/questions/62792342/in-react-router-v6-how-to-check-form-is-dirty-before-leaving-page-route) with link to a demo.
-These hooks were available in the v6 alpha, but have been removed until later in the stable v6 ([upgrade guide](https://reactrouter.com/docs/en/v6/upgrading/v5#prompt-is-not-currently-supported))
+HOWEVER, these hooks were available in the v6 alpha release, but as of October 2022 it sounds like there is no longer a plan to include them in a stable release for v6 ([source](https://github.com/remix-run/react-router/issues/8139#issuecomment-1262630360)).
+Becuase of this we are keeping the current implementation of `useBeforeUnloadPrompt`.
 #### Testing

 The goal of testing is not 100% test coverage.
 Its to test critical path features or any complex code.
 Currently we are focusing test effort on offline functionality, and ignoring online-only functionality.